-Morrison proposed, designed and implemented Insure Montana, a small business health care program that used tax credits and pooling to cover more than 10,000 workers and their family members.
-(Great Falls Tribune 3/11/05, article on business page and editorial); (Missoulian 12/21/05.
-His proposal-passed in 2005 and funded by a special tobacco tax- also included funding for the Children’s Health Insurance Program and a prescription drug program.
-(Missoulian 1/6/03; Great Falls Tribune 1/28/03) He also created a premium assistance program for Montana’s high risk health insurance plan that covered the chronically ill, and successfully rehabiltated a Montana Health Insurer.
+John Morrison proposed, designed and implemented Insure Montana, a small business health care program that used tax credits and pooling to cover more than 10,000 workers and their family members.
+(Great Falls Tribune 3/11/05); (Missoulian 12/21/05).
+His proposal-passed in 2005 and–funded by a special tobacco tax–also included funding for the Children’s Health Insurance Program (CHIP) and a prescription drug program.
+(Missoulian 1/6/03; Great Falls Tribune 1/28/03) John also created a premium assistance program for Montana’s high risk health insurance plan that covered the chronically ill, and successfully rehabiltated a Montana Health Insurer.
 (Interlake 9/8/02).

-Commissioner Morrison banned discretionary clauses in group health and disability insurance policies in Montana and, through NAIC, led creation of a model law banning the clauses.
-It has now been adopted in at least 20 states, including California, New York, Illinois, Michigan and Texas, restoring to tens of millions of Americans the right to fair claim handling.
-Morrison's ban has been upheld in both state and courts, including the U.S. Court of Appeals.
-Standard v.
+As Montana’s Insurance Commissioner, John also banned discretionary clauses in group health and disability insurance policies in Montana and, through NAIC, led creation of a model law banning the clauses.
+It has now been adopted in at least 20 states, including California, New York, Illinois, Michigan and Texas, restoring the right to fair claim handling to tens of millions of Americans.
+John’s ban has been upheld in both state and federal courts, including the U.S. Court of Appeals Standard v.
 Morrison, 584 F3d 837(9th Cir.
 2009).
-Read More...
+Read More…

-Morrison introduced and led passage of the Montana Captive Insurance Act and helped launch the niche industry that has brought Montana some 200 new domestic insurers and over $1.7 million in annual tax revenue.
+John introduced and led passage of the Montana Captive Insurance Act and helped launch the niche industry that has brought Montana nearly 300 domestic insurers and over $5 million annually.
 (Billings Gazette 3/2/02.)
 Hundreds of U.S. business leaders now visit Montana each year to hold captive insurance meetings.

-As securities commissioner, Morrison and his staff prosecuted the largest insurance and securities cases in the state’s history, recovering millions for victims and helping to put corrupt agents and brokers in prison.
-(Montana Standard 10/31/03 (O'Neill); Billings Gazette 12/21/06 (Davison)).
-In order to inform and protect citizens from investment scams, Morrison produced an award winning documentary film narrated by Oscar winner J.K.
+As Securities Commissioner, John and his staff prosecuted the largest insurance and securities cases in the state’s history at that time, recovering millions for victims and helping to put corrupt agents and brokers in prison.
+(Montana Standard 10/31/03 (O’Neill); Billings Gazette 12/21/06 (Davison)).
+In order to inform and protect citizens from investment scams, Morrison produced an award winning documentary film narrated by University of Montana alum and Oscar winner J.K.
 Simmons, “Fraud Under the Big Sky.”
 (Missoulian 9/18/07). https://www.youtube.com/watch?v=XQf4PlUeTcc

-Through the National Association of Insurance Commissioners, Morrison led creation of an internet portal for insurance consumers (www.naic.org/cis) , chaired the committee that kept terrorism coverage in place after September 11 (Tribune 9/8/02; Interlake 1/31/02), led a national crackdown on fake health insurance and medical discount schemes (Consumer Reports July 03, June 06), and served as NAIC Vice-Chair to Asia, opening relations between U.S. and Chinese insurance regulators.
+Through the National Association of Insurance Commissioners, John led creation of an internet portal for insurance consumers (www.naic.org/cis) and the requirement that insurance companies report data about how they handle claims (www.naic.org/mcas), chaired the committee that kept terrorism coverage in place after September 11 (Tribune 9/8/02; Interlake 1/31/02), led a national crackdown on fake health insurance and medical discount schemes (Consumer Reports July 03, June 06), and served as NAIC Vice-Chair to Asia, opening relations between U.S. and Chinese insurance regulators.

-His work has been covered in the New York Times, the Wall Street Journal, the Washington Post, Politico, Consumer Reports, Money, Best Review, Good Morning America, CNN and other national and regional publications.
+His work has been covered in the New York Times, the Wall Street Journal, the Washington Post, Politico, Consumer Reports, Money, Best Review, Good Morning America, CNN, NPR, Bloomberg, the Los Angeles Times and other national and regional publications.